-An exceedingly hard-to-find series, the 1905-06 Lincoln Publishing Co. set depicts 20 members of the American League Champion Philadelphia Athletics.
-This card shows the team's centerfielder, Danny Hoffman who stole 46 bases in 1905 to lead the American League.
+An exceedingly hard-to-find series, the 1905 -1906 Lincoln Publishing Co. set depicts 20 members of the American League Champion Philadelphia Athletics in street clothes.
+Shortstop Lave Cross is at left, and at right is centerfielder Danny Hoffman who stole 46 bases in 1905 to lead the American League.

 This 1905 Philadelphia Athletics team card captures the entire pennant winning team.
 Seen here are such stars as Rube Waddell, Chief Bender, Eddie Plank and Harry Davis with some of their loyal rooters in the background.

 Smaller versions of Sporting Life magazine's team composite premiums, these 1906 -1907 postcards feature the New York Giants and the Washington Nationals.

 The 1906 World Series champion Chicago White Sox are on this card, published by Suhling & Koehn, featuring a photo by F.P.
 Burke.

 V.O.
 Hammon issued postcards featuring both Chicago World Series contenders in 1906.
 After the series concluded, a rare version of the White Sox card was issued with a red overprint proclaiming the team World Champions.
 As far as the Cubs were concerned, when the team won the 1907 pennant, Hammon issued a variation of the Cubs card with a print line denoting its 1907 league victory.